 How To Get Rid Of Keratosis Pilaris

 Keratosis pilaris is an ongoing condition experienced by many.
-Affecting as many as 50-80% of adolescents and approximately 40% of adults, it’s important to understand what this condition is and how it can be treated.
+It’s important to understand this condition and how it can be treated, as it affects as many as 50-80% of adolescents and approximately 40% of adults.

-Although there is no cure for keratosis pilaris, some remedies can help soothe symptoms of keratosis pilaris, including dryness and itchiness.
+Although there is no cure for keratosis pilaris, some remedies can help soothe its symptoms, including dryness and itchiness.

 What Is Keratosis Pilaris?